Policy Regarding Items Required for all Practicum

 All students enrolled in a course that contains a practicum component (as identified in the official course description) or student teaching regardless of the number of clock hours must have the following items on file with Missouri State prior to entering the public or accredited private B-12 classroom setting:

-- TB Skin Test – students must show negative result on the test, and test result must not be more than one year old during the semester of the practicum.
-Students who cannot have a TB skin test must bring proof from a doctor of a recent negative x-ray screening.
+- TB Test – students must show negative result on the test, and test result must not be more than one year old during the semester of the practicum.
+Students who cannot have a TB test must bring proof from a doctor of a recent negative x-ray screening.

 - Professional Liability Insurance – students must show proof of Professional Liability Insurance.
 Students are recommended to join either MSTA or NEA as a student member to take advantage of their Professional Liability Insurance.
 The insurance must not expire during the semester the student is in the practicum.
 Students may use private insurance if they can show proof of professional liability insurance.